-The External Credentials program allows students in Grades 10 through 12 an opportunity to earn credit toward graduation for documented learning completed through ministry-accredited external organizations (e.g., Royal Conservatory of Music, Cadets, driver education, external sports programs).
+The External Credentials program allows students in Grades 10 through 12 an opportunity to earn credit toward graduation for documented learning completed through Ministry-accredited external organizations (e.g., Royal Conservatory of Music, Cadets, driver education, external sports programs) and BC First Nations.

-The Ministry of Education has the sole authority to set standards for approval of external credentials and assessments.
-The ministry provides an official list of these approved credentials and assessments to schools.
-This list is published in the ministry's online Course Registry.
+The Ministry of Education and Child Care has the sole authority to set standards for approval of external credentials and assessments.
+The Ministry provides an official list of these approved credentials and assessments to schools.
+This list is published in the Ministry's online Course Registry at the link below: